Delicious & Affordable: 5 Must-Try Slow Cooker Meals

 • 1 cup chicken or vegetable stock

-• ½ cup extra water to de-glaze the pan de-glaze the pan after browning the pork and add it to the mix for extra flavor
+• ½ cup water for deglazing the pan after browning pork

 • 2 onions sliced